ThomasMeissnerDS/BlueCast/README.md

 Please note that custom ML models require user defined hyperparameter tuning.
 Pre-defined configurations are not available for custom models.
+Also note that the calculation of SHAP values only works with tree based models by default.
+For other model architectures disable SHAP values in the TrainingConfig
+via:

+`train_config.calculate_shap_values = True`

+Just instantiate a new instance of the TrainingConfig, update the param as above and pass the config as an argument to the BlueCast instance during instantiation.
+Feature importance can be added in the custom model definition.

 #### Using the inbuilt ExperientTracker